 Secy.-Treas.
 Comps: That ended will all be turned over to the Reso.
-C.-in-C. Wheeler: These resolutions will all be turned over to the Reso.
-C.-in-C. Wheeler: Incast restored to be Reso.
-Iutions Committee, if there is no objection.
-Is there any unfinished business on the records?
-Does anyone know of any unfinished business to be brought up?
+C.in-C. Wheeler: These resolutions will all be turned over to the Reso.
+C.-in-C. Wheeler: Incast restored to be any unfinished h siness lutions Committee, if there is no objection.
+Is there any unfinished h siness on the records?
+Does anyone know of any unfinished business to brought up?

-For the past fourteen years it has been my privilege to be reappointed Chairman of the National Encampment Site Committee.
-I will no longer accept that appointment if it is offered to me.
-At this time I do not know who the new Commander-in-Chief will be, so there is nothing personal in my resigning at this time.
-By resigning now, it will give the new Commander-in-Chief a chance to appoint a new chairman for the Site Committee for publication in The BANNER.
+For the past fourteen years it has been my privilege to be reappointed For the past fourteen generation of the National Encampment Site Committee.
+I will no ' Chairman of the transment if it is offered to me.
+At this time I do not kn{w} who the new Commander-in-Chief will be, so there is nothing personal my resigning at this time.
+By resigning now, it will give the new Com mander-in-Chief a chance to appoint a new chairman for the Site Case mittee for publication in The BANNER.

 C.in-C. Wheeler: Thank you, Brother Stoudt.
-Brothers, it is now ap. proximately ten minutes past three.
+Brothers, it is now an proximately ten minutes past three.
 Would you like to go into Committee Reports?